 Further, I am a member of the study programme council (studieprogramråd) for English.

 I supervise MA and PhD candidates in my teaching areas, and relating to my research interests mentioned above.
-Ongoing MA projects at NTNU are being conducted on code-switching among Norwegians on TikTok, swear word usage among non-native English speakers, politeness in e-mails by Norwegian learners of English and code-switching in K-pop and K-drama.
+Ongoing MA projects at NTNU are being conducted on, for instance, politeness in e-mails by Norwegian learners of English and code-switching in K-pop and K-drama.
 I also mentor postdoctoral researchers.

 Completed MA projects at NTNU are: